Rahonavis

-Rahonavis is a genus of bird-like theropods from the Late Cretaceous (Maastrichtian, about 70 mya) of what is now northwestern Madagascar.
+Rahonavis is a genus of bird-like theropod from the Late Cretaceous (Maastrichtian, from about 70 to 66 mya) of what is now northwestern Madagascar.
 It is known from a partial skeleton (UA 8656) found by Catherine Forster and colleagues in Maevarano Formation rocks at a quarry near Berivotra, Mahajanga Province.
-Rahonavis was a small predator, at about 70 cm long and 0.45-2.27 kg (1-5 lbs), with the typical Velociraptor-like raised sickle claw on the second toe.
-It was originally the first African coelurosaur until the Nqwebasaurus was discovered in 2000.
+Rahonavis was a small predator, at about 70 cm long and 0.45-2.27 kg (1-5 lbs), with the typical dromaesaurid-like raised sickle claw on the second toe.
+It was originally the only African coelurosaur until the discovery of Nqwebasaurus in 2000.

 The name Rahonavis means, approximately, "cloud menace bird", from Malagasy rahona (RA-hoo-na, "cloud" or "menace") + Latin avis "bird".
 The specific name, R. ostromi, was coined in honor of John Ostrom.

 Discovery and species

 The fossilized remains of Rahonavis were first recovered from the Maevarano Formation in Madagascar in 1995 by a joint expedition of SUNY and the University of Antananarivo, near the village of Berivotra.
 Most geological formations in this area are covered in dense grass, making identification of fossils difficult.
 However, when a portion of hillside was exposed by fire, the remains of a giant titanosaur were revealed.
 It was during the excavation of this find that paleontologists discovered the bones of Rahonavis among the bones of the much larger dinosaur.
 Rahonavis is known from this single specimen, consisting of the hind limbs, trunk, portions of the tail (all of which were found articulated), as well as portions of the wing and shoulder bones.
 Rahonavis was one-fifth larger than the closely related Archaeopteryx, about the size of a modern raven.